The Best Supernatural Shows To Watch Right Now

-Decades ago, The Twilight Zone introduced the world to another dimension — not one of sight and sound, but of mind.
+Decades ago, The Twilight Zone introduced the American populace to another dimension — not one of sight and sound, but of mind.
 With each hour of science fiction-inspired TV, The Twilight Zone stretched the limits of our imagination.
 Luckily for us, shows have been inspired by the supernatural ever since.

 Today’s TV landscape is, if anything, oversaturated with all things fantastical.
 In July 2017 alone, two new supernatural shows are premiering, each with their own take on familiar tropes.
 The quirky, gifted characters of NBC's Midnight, Texas live in a Southern town that straddles the fault line between Hell and earth, and are attuned to the universe's possibilities.
 ABC's Somewhere Between explores the limits of time travel after a mother sees her daughter's death before it happens, and tries to intervene.